 “Why don’t you shut your mouth, Port?”
 Horatio growled over at the tall, chubby lad a few desks away from them.
 “Before I come over there and shut it for you.”

-Louis wished that they would all be quiet; he glanced up at their teacher, Professor Hartridge and noticed that he was busy writing their homework up on one of the boards to notice what was going on in his own classroom.
+Louis wished that they would all be quiet; he glanced up at their teacher, Professor Hartridge and noticed that he was busy writing their homework up on one of the boards at the front of the class, to notice what was going on in his own classroom.